kumar-github/tutorial-resources/README.md

 library matures:

-□ **`toMap()` on `ComparisonResult`** — a flat `Map<String, Object>` representation for external consumption (metrics platforms, structured logging, MDC) without coupling the library to a JSON dependency
+□ **`toMap()` on `ComparisonResult`** — a flat `Map<String, Object>` representation for external consumption (metrics platforms, structured logging, MDC) without coupling the library to a JSON dependency.

-□ **MDC integration for `TimingLogger`** — attaching elapsed time to the logging context rather than (or in addition to) a log line; depends on the consuming application's log-aggregation stack
+□ **MDC integration for `TimingLogger`** — attaching elapsed time to the logging context rather than (or in addition to) a log line; depends on the consuming application's log-aggregation stack.

-□ **Spring AOP `@Timed` module** — an optional, separate module providing an annotation-based alternative to `TimingLogger` for Spring Boot consumers, without adding a Spring dependency to the core library
+□ **Spring AOP `@Timed` module** — an optional, separate module providing an annotation-based alternative to `TimingLogger` for Spring Boot consumers, without adding a Spring dependency to the core library.

 □ **Opt-in `TRACE`-level internal logging** — visibility into per-iteration progress during long `measureRepeatedly` runs (currently only the final aggregated `TimingStatistics` is observable).
 Silent by default, matching `TimingLogger`'s own **invisible until configured** philosophy.
-For `StopWatch` specifically, this would require resolving a real conflict with its documented **zero-dependency** guarantee — either accepting that trade-off or finding a dependency-free mechanism (e.g. a pluggable callback) instead of SLF4J directly
+For `StopWatch` specifically, this would require resolving a real conflict with its documented **zero-dependency** guarantee — either accepting that trade-off or finding a dependency-free mechanism (e.g. a pluggable callback) instead of SLF4J directly.

 ### ✗ Considered and rejected